Last updated on November 24th, 2023 at 01:48 am

-Which is correct sweeped or swept?
+Which is correct “sweeped” or “swept”?

 It’s sing, sang, sung, and ring, rang, rung; so shouldn’t it also be sweep, swap, swept?
 Not so fast, says the rules of English verb conjugations, no two verbs are created equal.

-The verb and common household chore, to sweep, that is, “clean (an area) by brushing away dirt or litter“, has one past verb form, which is swept.
-Sweeped, though a logical assumption as the past tense of sweep, is considered a common misspelling and nonstandard way of conjugating sweep.
-In other words, stick to swept as both the past tense and past participle form of the verb, sweep.
+Sweeped, though logical to assume would be the past tense of sweep, is regarded as a misspelling and nonstandard way to denote the past tense of sweep.
+In other words, we recommend sticking with swept as both the past tense and past participle form of the verb, sweep.

 Forms of sweep

-What’s the past tense vs. past participle form of sweep?
+Past tense vs. past participle of sweep

 Past tense: Yesterday, she swept the entire house before the guests arrived.